DoesDevStuff/Formulal1-strategy-simulator/Readme.md

 <b> They look nearly identical!
 What's the difference? </b> <br>
 While the main specifications have stayed the same the difference is in clarifying the points that were noticed when I started my first implementation.
 1. When does nitro get used?
 At the start of the race?
-Towards the end? after and unspecified amount of time?
+Towards the end? after an unspecified amount of time?
 These weren't explicitly mentioned in the main statement.
 2. Not only that some values are assumed by the programmer, eg: The total distance of the race, and when the race is considered "finished" is it when all cars cross the line or the first car that passes the line.
 3. Time calculations.
 Due to the mentioned checking of conditions every two seconds one needed to clarify if the time was to be seen as continous or discrete.
 This distinction turned out to be especially important in the physics calculations of speed and other dependent variables of distance.